-Founders need know and get their hands on research to understand their competitiors and at what valuations have they raised money at their stage.
-Some startups have an average expectation of Rs.50K and have no desire to take companies public.
-Others entrepreneurs start out with Rs.120M or more and have a strong track record of sales to big companies like Google.
+Founders need to get their hands on market research to understand at what valuations direct and indirect competitors have raised money at their stage.
+There can also be sizable differences in the amounts competing startup accelerators commit to each of their applicants, funds raised in additional rounds, and exits.
+Some offer an average of Rs.50K and have no desire to take companies public.
+Others start entrepreneurs out with Rs.120M or more and have a strong track record of sales to big companies like Google.

-Knowing at what valuation competitors raised capital will help you understand where you lagging behind or moving ahead.
-That way if an investor comments on your valuation, you can always refer them back to the market.
+Knowing at what valuation direct and indirect competitors raised capital will help you understand where you fall.
+That way if an investor comments on how high your valuation is you can always refer them back to what the market is paying.
 It will be hard to negotiate you down having those data points.

-2) The Importance of Being a best Storyteller
+2) The Importance of Being a Great Storyteller

 If you are not a storytelling wizard, then find someone who is who can help you.
 The pitch deck template by Silicon Valley legend Peter Thiel is a great example of simple story telling in slides to help you get funded.
 The right story can help you overcome any challenge and breakthrough any hurdles.
 Just as this pitch deck resulted in Rs.400M in funding, even though it came late to the car-sharing economy, well after Uber was already making waves.